ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ### Error prefixes

-An error prefix is what complements a subject, so it can be read as an error.
+An error prefix is added to a subject to derive a concrete error condition.
 Developers can think about an error prefix as the _why_ an error happened.

 A prefix can be `Invalid` for general incorrectness, or more specific like `Insufficient` for amounts.